-We invite the winning author and illustrator to visit the participating schools in the summer term and to receive their Award, giving them the chance to meet all the children and teachers on an expenses-paid trip to Derby.
+We invite the winning author and illustrator to visit the participating schools at virtual events in the summer term, giving them the chance to meet all the children and teachers and enabling the children to ask questions.
 The author/illustrator are awarded a joint cash prize of £500.

 Terms and Conditions for the Award

 - Publishers are invited to submit up to three different books which reflect the diversity and issues of modern Britain.